emberjs/rfcs/text/0699-codemod-blueprints.md

 programmatically work with changes via ASTs has proven maintainable as we have utilized codemods for other upgrade efforts within more general app/addon code.

+The scope of "extending blueprints" may be very large -- as a result this RFC is focusing on providing the minimum tools to enable addon authors to experiment with codemod blueprint ergonomics.

 ## Detailed design

 Most of the work would take place in [ember-cli/lib/tasks/generate-from-blueprint.js](https://github.com/ember-cli/ember-cli/blob/master/lib/tasks/generate-from-blueprint.js)